Moon Knight ending explained: your biggest Marvel questions answered

 The moon god finds a way around the problem, though, and brings Jake Lockley to murder Harrow instead.
 With Harrow shot dead, we can assume Ammit is also gone for good.

-If you're up to speed on Moon Knight, check out our ultimate guide to Marvel Phase 4 for everything else the MCU has in store for us – and find out whether a Moon Knight season 2 is on the cards.
+If you're up to speed on Moon Knight, check out our ultimate guide to Marvel Phase 4 for everything else the MCU has in store for us.